thelovelab/tximeta/README.md

 a combination of `--annotated` (e.g. GENCODE, Ensembl) and `--novel` (e.g. *de novo* assembled) reference transcripts.
 New functions `importData()`, `inspectDigests()`, and `updateMetadata()` facilitate import and automatic metadata attachment across both reference sets.
+Support for *salmon* mixed reference workflows is also available via the `mixedDigest` argument of `importData()`, using a companion Snakemake rule to record per-sub-index digests at index time.
 See the [mixed reference transcripts](https://thelovelab.github.io/tximeta/articles/tximeta.html#mixed-reference-transcripts) section of the vignette for details.